victords/super-bombinhas-editor/README.md

 the next section (more on entrances later).
 The last option "-" indicates that touching the edges of the level will have no effect (except dying by trespassing the bottom edge).
 * The "dark" checkbox.
-If checked, this section will be in complete darkness except for a small area around the player.
-This feature is not very useful by now, because there are some other elements on the stage that should cast a light, but this hasn't been developed yet.
+If checked, this section will be in complete darkness except for a small area around the player and some other specific elements that cast light.

 ### Entrances